 Set out from anywhere and you are guaranteed to find a walking path with delightful pubs along the way.
-What better spot to visit then if you’re looking to escape London for the weekend?
+What better spot to visit then if you’re looking to escape London for the weekend – especially when the sun is shining?
 Here’s a rundown of some of the best places to visit in the Peak District:

 1. Ladybower Reservoir

 Kicking off this roundup of the best things to do in the Peak District is the Ladybower Reservoir.
 Mention ‘Ladybower’ to anyone over 50 from Yorkshire or Derbyshire and they’ll tell you enthusiastically that this is where the 1955 classic Dam Busters was filmed.
 If you’re a fan of the film then it’s an obvious choice for a visit, but there’s a good reason it was used as a location — it’s incredibly impressive and beautiful.
 You don’t have to walk far to appreciate the reservoir properly, as a stroll across the bridge lets you look down into the deep water.
 At the bottom lies the remains of a village, which was flooded in the 1940s.
 When the water levels drop, the village becomes visible.

 After a good look at the reservoir, you can head up into the hills through a walking trail that is stunning in the warmer months.
 Grab an ice-cream from one of the trucks parked around the reservoir and then some traditional northern cuisine at Ladybower Inn, just half a mile away.
 If you’re looking to stay in the area overnight then The Yorkshire Bridge Inn offers a peaceful night’s sleep in idyllic surroundings.